cake-build/website/src/Cake.Web/App_Data/docs/tutorials/setting-up-a-new-project.md

 ### 1. Install the bootstrapper

 The bootstrapper is used to download Cake and the tools required by the build script.
-This is an optional step, but recommended since it removes the need to store binaries in the source code repository.
+This is (kind of) an optional step, but recommended since it removes the need to store binaries in the source code repository.

 #### Windows